HelloHuDi/ScreenCapture/README.md

 ```
 ScreenCaptureConfig captureConfig = new ScreenCaptureConfig.Builder()
+                                                           .setFile("your file")//
                                                            .setAllowLog(BuildConfig.DEBUG)
                                                            //init default video config
                                                            .setVideoConfig(VideoConfig.initDefaultConfig(activity))
                                                            //if it is not set, then the voice will not be supported
                                                            .setAudioConfig(AudioConfig.initDefaultConfig())
                                                            .setCaptureCallback((ScreenCaptureStreamCallback) activity)
+                                                           //relevance the activity lifecycle ,if false not auto stop
+                                                           .setRelevanceLifecycle(true)
                                                            //default false
                                                            .setAutoMoveTaskToBack(true)
                                                            .create();